awsdocs/aws-freertos-docs/doc_source/getting_started_nordic.md

 To run the Amazon FreeRTOS BLE demo, you also need an iOS or Android mobile device with Bluetooth and Wi\-Fi capabilities\.

+**Note**
+If you are using an iOS device, you need Xcode to build the demo mobile application\.
+If you are using an Android device, you can use Android Studio to build the demo mobile application\.

-## Overview<a name="w3aab7c19c21c11"></a>
+## Overview<a name="w3aab7c19c25c13"></a>

 This tutorial contains instructions for the following getting started steps:

-1. Connecting your board to a host machine\.
++ Connecting your board to a host machine\.

-1. Installing software on the host machine for developing and debugging embedded applications for your microcontroller board\.
++ Installing software on the host machine that you use to develop and debug embedded applications for your microcontroller board\.

-1. Cross compiling an Amazon FreeRTOS demo application to a binary image\.
++ Cross\-compiling an Amazon FreeRTOS demo application to a binary image\.

-1. Loading the application binary image to your board, and then running the application\.
++ Loading the application binary image to your board, and then running the application\.

-1. Interacting with the application running on your board across a serial connection, for monitoring and debugging purposes\.
++ Interacting with the application running on your board across a serial connection, for monitoring and debugging purposes\.

 ## Set Up the Nordic Hardware<a name="nordic-setup-env"></a>